JohnFulpWillard/solitairestation/README.md

 - Put solitairestation.json in '/maps/'

-- Put modular_pieces.dm file in 'fulp_modules\mapping\helpers\' - Make sure you also put it in tgstation.dme!
+- Put modular_pieces.dm file in 'fulp_modules/mapping/helpers/' - Make sure you also put it in tgstation.dme!

-- Put solitairestation.toml file in 'fulp_modules\strings\modular_maps\'
+- Put solitairestation.toml file in 'fulp_modules/strings/modular_maps/'

-- Put shuttle .dmm files in /maps/map_files/shuttles'
+- Put shuttle .dmm files in '/maps/map_files/shuttles/'

 - You may have to go in your config and add Solitairestation in your own rotation, before compiling